wagdav/thewagner.net/content/2025-10-11-Taking-nodes.markdown

 In the past few years I adopted a two-step note-taking process.
 I capture ideas as fleeting notes.
 For projects, I extract next actions from the fleeting note and record a permanent note in a system the project team can access.
-Otherwise, I rephrase it the fleeting note using my own words to create a permanent note, which I store in a reference system.
+Otherwise, I rephrase the fleeting note using my own words to create a permanent note, which I store in a reference system.

 [BlogWriting]: {filename}2021-06-05-Writing.markdown
 [WikiNoteTaking]: https://en.wikipedia.org/wiki/Note-taking